vdclab/vdclab-wiki/TSL.md

 ## User Notes

-- order of input (positive, negative sequences) matters, influences output
+- Order of input (positive, negative sequences) matters, influences output
-- lengths of inputs between positive and negative sequences must be of the same lengths
+- Lengths of inputs between positive and negative sequences must be of the same lengths

 ## Citation